roncoalson/CMCA-master/pain.md

 youtubeID: XkDI9wuaWAc
 ---

-## Please fill out the information below and someone will contact you within 24 hours
+## Please fill out the contact form and someone will contact you within 24 hours
 Cannabis and Pain
-Can cannabis help alleviate pain from conditions like spinal injuries and Fibromyalgia?
+Cannabis helps alleviate pain from conditions like spinal injuries and Fibromyalgia.

-INFO TBD WILL BE RIGHT HERE
+Often, cannabis can be more effective than opioids and other pharmaceutical drugs in alleviating pain, particularly for chronic pain.
+Illinois doctors now recognize cannabis as an effective tool to treat fibromayalgia and other chronic pain problems.

+Cannabis can help with:

 * Nausea and vomiting
 * Weakness